ulrikstrid/ligo/gitlab-pages/docs/tutorials/inter-contract-calls/inter-contract-calls.md

 ![DFS order of execution](./assets/dfs_order.png)

-Here's a more complex scenario featuring a graph of 12 different operations.
+Here is a more complex scenario featuring a graph of 12 different operations.
 We omit the contract and entrypoint names and use lowercase latin letters and numbers to identify operations.
 1. BFS order (Tezos):

 ![BFS order of execution](./assets/complex_bfs.png)